ko-suta/Academic-Website/content/home/research.md

 +++
-# A Projects section created with the Portfolio widget.
+# A Projects section created with the Pages widget.
+# This section displays recent blog posts from `content/project/`.

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
 headless = true  # This file represents a page section. active = true  # Activate this widget? true/false